exterior of tuxdeo grill at kansas city zoo

 Steven Crosley, Senior Project Engineer at McCownGordon

-open web trusses
+open web trusses exposed in a cafe

 Aesthetics, however, weren’t the only thing the RedBuilt team helped Crosley and McCownGordon accomplish.
 Wayne Hess, structural engineer at the Kansas City-based Leigh & O’Kane, the engineering company involved with the project, said the ingenuity of RedBuilt’s team also helped prevent cost overruns.